 - Use of ACT Products.
-When you register for or use an ACT Product, including the ACT test, PreACT, or ACT Global Assessment Certificate[TM] (GAC), we ask you to provide certain personally identifying information, including your name, home address, email address, telephone number, date of birth, gender, race, ethnicity, citizenship status, year of high school graduation or equivalent, religious affiliation, whether you are right- or left-handed, grade in school, high school academic information, intended college major and occupational choice, college plans, extracurricular plans, and your background, credit card information, photograph, disability, and biometric data.
-Please refer to the Products Addendum to understand product-specific privacy terms regarding collection of your personally identifying information. - O International: If you are taking an assessment outside the United States, some of the information ACT requests could be classified in your home country as sensitive or special personally identifying information or sensitive information according to your country's data protection laws.
-This includes age, gender, biometric data, race, ethnicity, health data such as a physical or learning disability, credit card information, and information related to your background, including political and religious organizations. - Site visitors.
+When you register for or use an ACT Product, we ask you to provide certain personally identifying information, including your name, home address, email address, telephone number, date of birth, gender, race, ethnicity, citizenship status, year of high school graduation or equivalent, religious affiliation, whether you are right- or left-handed, grade in school, high school academic information, intended college major and occupational choice, college plans, extracurricular plans, and your background, credit card information, photograph, disability, and biometric data.
+(Please refer to the Products Addendum for additional information about collection of your personally identifying information - O International: If you are taking an assessment outside the United States, some of the information ACT requests could be classified in your home country as sensitive or special personally identifying information or sensitive information according to your country's data protection laws.
+This may include your age, gender, biometric data, race, ethnicity, health data such as a physical or learning disability, credit card information, and/or information. - Site visitors.
 When you visit the Site, ACT may collect and store your internet protocol address.
-Additionally, when you request materials or information from ACT, we may ask you to provide your name, job title, address, email address, birth date, and other personally identifying information, as well as your need for the requested materials or information.
-If you are purchasing Products, ACT may ask for your credit card information. - Test Security.
-During administration of a secure ACT assessment you may be asked to provide personally identifying information, such as your name, photo identification, video, and audio to ensure test security. - Suppliers of services and goods to ACT.
-If you are a supplier of services or goods to ACT, such as a test proctor, ACT may request your name, address, email address, telephone number, tax identification number, date of birth, bank account information, and other personally identifying information. - Job applicants.
-If you are applying for employment with ACT, we will request your name, address, email address, work and education history, as well as other personally identifying information necessary to evaluate your application.
+Additionally, if you request materials or information from ACT, we may ask you to provide a variety of personally identifying information, including your name, job title, address, email address, and birth date, as well as an explanation of your need for the requested materials or information.
+If you are purchasing a Product, ACT may ask for your credit card information. - Test Security.
+During administration of a secure ACT assessment, you may be asked to provide a variety of personally identifying information, including your name and photo identification, and your test session may be captured by video and/or audio to ensure test security. - Suppliers of services and goods to ACT.
+If you are a supplier of services or goods to ACT, such as a test proctor, ACT may request a variety of personally identifying information, including your name, address, email address, telephone number, tax identification number, date of birth, and bank account information. - Job applicants.
+If you are applying for employment with ACT, we will request a variety of personally identifying information, including your name, address, email address, work and education history, and other information necessary to evaluate your application.